Jwomack7512-bio/BobTheBuilder/docs/pages/tutorial_par_estimation.rst

 diffusion (**PS**) and is also removed from the plasma at a flow rate of **F_2**.
 In this model, we are unsure of the value of **PS** and will use parameter estimation to estimate the value from experimental data that found the concentration of nicotine in the plasma at various timepoints.
+The starting concentration of **C** in the alveoli is 1.2 mol.

 Build Model